Deconstruct

 You may love being an overachieving problem-solver, but your mental health isn’t a problem you have to solve on your own.

 Hi there.
-I’m Karen Chambless (she/her), a licensed mental health therapist practicing in Chattanooga, Tennessee.
+I’m Karen Chambless (she/her), a licensed therapist based in Chattanooga, Tennessee.
+I specialize in working with adults processing the lasting impact of religious trauma and faith deconstruction.

 Growing up in a religious environment impacts you for the rest of your life, whether in positive or negative ways.
 For most of us raised in the 80’s, 90’s, and 00’s, there was at least some harm mixed in with the good.

-I can offer you true empathy as a person who has lived experience with disentangling from the psychological, emotional, social, relational, and financial impact of control-based religion.
+I bring both clinical training and lived experience to this work.
+I understand the psychological, emotional, relational, and even financial impact of control-based religion.

-I speak the language of Christianity including the evangelical and fundamentalist “dialects,” I’ve wrestled with embracing my identity that doesn’t look anything who my parents raised me to be, and I’ve shouted into the void until some answers came back.
+I speak the language of Christianity including the evangelical and fundamentalist “dialects.”
+I’ve wrestled with embracing my identity that doesn’t look anything like who my parents raised me to be.
+And I’ve shouted into the void until some answers came back.

-We’ll grieve and rage together, we’ll laugh together, we’ll cry together.
-We’ll find the pieces of yourself that survived the repression and denial and gaslighting and abandonment and punishment.
+In our work together, we might grieve, rage, laugh, cry, and rebuild.
+We’ll find the pieces of yourself that survived the repression, denial, gaslighting, abandonment, and punishment.
 We’ll reclaim some form of spirituality, if you want.

-No bullshit.
 No platitudes.
 No forced forgiveness.
 No shaming.
-Just someone who can really see you and hear you and help you untangle the knots in your nervous system that you didn't ask to be put there.
+Just a space where you can be fully seen, understood, and supported as you untangle the knots in your nervous system that you didn't ask to be put there.

 I promise that you and I are smarter and stronger together than any pastor, parent, or deity of your childhood.